Vegan Life | Recipes

-My carrot cake cupcakes are loaded with walnuts, raisins, and coconut, however if you don't like any of these ingredients, feel free to leave them out.
+My vegan carrot cupcakes are loaded with walnuts, raisins, and coconut, however if you don't like any of these ingredients, feel free to leave them out.
 For the coconut, be sure to use finely grated coconut or soft flakes (nothing too stiff).
 I don't recommend using cake flour for these cupcakes, because it's too light to hold all the add-ins.

-I recommend topping these with my vegan cream cheese frosting.
-I usually make the frosting while the cupcakes are in the oven.
 I bring the vegan butter out of the refrigerator (for the frosting) to soften before I start the cupcakes.
-You'll also want to soak the cashews for the frosting in advance if you don't have a high-powered blender.
+You'll also want to soak the cashews for the frosting in advance if you don't have a high-speed blender.
+Use a piping bag with a large tip to pipe the frosting on top of the cupcakes.
+Alternately, you can use an icing spatula to spread a thinner layer of frosting on the cupcakes.

 This recipe makes around 24 cupcakes.